-What Do You Need to Continue Breastfeeding?
+What Do You Need so you can Choose to breastfeed?

 Breastfeeding Support From The Start

-Breastfeeding Support Package
+Breastfeeding Support

 As a Certified Lactation Counselor, I serve local families who desire a breastfeeding relationship with their baby.
 As a professional lactation support person, I am here to support your goals in breastfeeding, without judgement.
 Success happens by reaching your breastfeeding goals, without discomfort, disappointment, or struggle.